 Well, in most cases, domesticated dogs are potty trained at an early age.
-We do this to make our dogs well behaved.
-After all, no one wants to sit on a couch smelling of dog pee.
-However, even after training, your dog could experience house soiling accidents here and there.
+We do this to make our dogs well-behaved.

 Well, below, I am going to outline some of the possible medical problems that could be causing your dog to pee in the house.

 Urinary Tract Infection

 As I have indicated above, a dog could be peeing in the house because he is ill.